Digital-Media/onlineshop/README.md

 # Used technologies and requirements

 The exercises have been developed with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
-A [Vagrantfile](https://github.com/Digital-Media/hgb-phpdev-base) with the installation of the web environment is hosted on GitHub.
+A [Vagrantfile](https://github.com/Digital-Media/hgb-phpdev) with the installation of the web environment is hosted on GitHub.
+A [second Vagrantfile](https://github.com/Digital-Media/hgb-dbdev) with the installation of the web environment and the search engine ElasticSearch is hosted on GitHub as an alternative environment.
 But *OnlineShop* can be installed in a different environment as well.

 PHP 7.1 is required to run the examples.